-- 1. The opinions issued on the financial statements of Louisiana Clerks' of Court Retirement and Relief Fund for the years ended June 30, 2016 and 2015 were unmodified. - 2.
+- 1. The opinions issued on the financial statements of the Louisiana Clerks' of Court Retirement and Relief Fund for the years ended June 30, 2017 and 2016 were unmodified. - 2.
 Internal Control

 Significant deficiencies/Material weaknesses: None noted

 3. Compliance and Other Matters